contributte/pdf/readme.md

     }

-Force file display in browser
+Force file to display in a browser
 ---

     public function actionPdf()